Server Installation

 1. Unzip the image.
 It will inflate to ~8 Gb

-2. Write the image to a sd card with min size of 16 Gb.
+2. Write the image to a sd card with min size of 16 Gb with the Raspberry Pi imager.

-- Enter your SSID and your credentials at the corresponding positions
+• Enter your SSID and your credentials at the corresponding settings

 Updating your server and UI from the forks